Chemical formula: Empirical formula

 In chemistry, the empirical formula of a chemical is a simple expression of the relative number of each type of atom or ratio of the elements in the compound.
 Empirical formulae are the standard for ionic compounds, such as CaCl2, and for macromolecules, such as SiO2.
 An empirical formula makes no reference to isomerism, structure, or absolute number of atoms.
 The term empirical refers to the process of elemental analysis, a technique of analytical chemistry used to determine the relative percent composition of a pure chemical substance by element.

 For example, hexane has a molecular formula of C6H14, and (for one of its isomers, n-hexane) a structural formula CH3CH2CH2CH2CH2CH3, implying that it has a chain structure of 6 carbon atoms, and 14 hydrogen atoms.
 However, the empirical formula for hexane is C3H7.
 Likewise the empirical formula for hydrogen peroxide, H2O2, is simply HO, expressing the 1:1 ratio of component elements.
 Formaldehyde and acetic acid have the same empirical formula, CH2O.
-This is the actual chemical formula for formaldehyde, but acetic acid has double the number of atoms.
+This is also the molecular formula for formaldehyde, but acetic acid has double the number of atoms.

+Like the other formula types detailed below, an empirical formula shows the number of elements in a molecule, and determines whether it is a binary compound, ternary compound, quaternary compound, or has even more elements.

 Molecular formula

-Molecular formulae indicate the simple numbers of each type of atom in a molecule of a molecular substance.
+Molecular formulae simply indicate the numbers of each type of atom in a molecule of a molecular substance.
 They are the same as empirical formulae for molecules that only have one atom of a particular type, but otherwise may have larger numbers.
 An example of the difference is the empirical formula for glucose, which is CH2O (ratio 1:2:1), while its molecular formula is C6H12O6 (number of atoms 6:12:6).
 For water, both formulae are H2O.
 A molecular formula provides more information about a molecule than its empirical formula, but is more difficult to establish.

-A molecular formula shows the number of elements in a molecule, and determines whether it is a binary compound, ternary compound, quaternary compound, or has even more elements.